INL/BlackLab/core/src/site/markdown/how-to-configure-indexing.md

 # The type of input file we're dealing with (xml, tabular or text)
 fileType: xml
+fileTypeOptions:
+  processing: vtd
+#  processing: saxonica # when saxonica is chosen for processing, xpath 3.1 (at this time) will be supported.

 # Each file type may have options associated with it (for now, only "tabular" does)
 # We've shown the options for tabular he're but commented them out as we're describing